Charles Lyell, 2nd Baron Lyell

-Captain Charles Antony Lyell, 2nd Baron Lyell, VC, 2nd Bt (14 June 1913 – 27 April 1943) was a British recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Captain Charles Antony Lyell, 2nd Baron Lyell, VC (14 June 1913 – 27 April 1943) was a British recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Background

 He was the son of Charles Henry Lyell and his wife Rosalind Margaret Watney.
 His father died in 1918 and he succeeded his grandfather as Baron Lyell in 1926.
-He was educated at Eton and matriculated at Christ Church, Oxford in 1932, graduating in 1936.
+He was educated at Eton College and matriculated at Christ Church, Oxford in 1932, graduating in 1936.